mr2raccoon/caactus/README.md

 7. We recommend working with two screens.
 This allows to follow the instructions implemented in the caactus GUI while performing the steps in ilastik and quickly switiching back to the caactus steps for fast completion of the pipeline.

 ### 7.2 Renaming
-1. Inspect the `renaming.csv` spreadsheet, to see how the `renaming.csv` is constucted and filled.
+1. Inspect the `renaming.csv` spreadsheet to see how it is constructed.
-2. Go the renaming tab inside the caactus GUI.
-3. Enter the main folder path fro 7.3
-4. Click `Run`
+2. In the caactus GUI, set the **Main Folder** path in Global Settings (use the Browse button or paste the full path).
+3. Find **step 1 – Renaming** and click **Run**.

 ## 7.3 Batch Pixel Classification
+In the caactus GUI, find **step 3 – Pixel Classification**, select `batch`, and click **?
+Help** for the full instructions.
+Summary:

 1. Open ilastik.

-2. Open the pre-trained ilastik pixel classification project from the sample data in the main folder (`1_pixel_classification.ilp`).
+2. Open the pre-trained pixel classification project from the sample data (`1_pixel_classification.ilp`).
 CAVE: DO NOT CHANGE anything in 1.
 Input Data, 2.
-Feature Slection 3.
+Feature Selection, or 3.
 Training when running Batch Processing!

 3. Under `4.
-Prediction Export`, select `Export predictions` and choose a folder for the output to `File`:
+Prediction Export`:
+   - Select **Probabilities** from the dropdown.
+   - Click **Choose Export Image Settings** and set the output path at `File`:
   ```bash
   {dataset_dir}/../6_batch_probabilities/{nickname}_{result_type}.h5
   ```